glowkeeper/P3D/docs/labs/week2Session1.md

 }
 ```

-You should now see an anti-aliased sphere, featuring significantly smoothed edges.
+That should produce an anti-aliased sphere, featuring significantly smoothed edges.

 ![](./images/antiAliasedSphere.png)